JR1811/Boatism/README.md

 5. The engine's back-end code is built with mod compatibility in mind.
 Try hooking it up with custom mod boats and let us know how it went!

-## Current state and plans for the future

-The mod is, as of now, in a stable state and can be experimented with.
-Due to a tight schedule, a lot of balancing and bug testing still has to be done, so make sure to let us know about possible issues or feature requests in the [GitHub issues](https://github.com/JR1811/Boatism/issues).

 ## For Developers

 Boatism strives to improve compatibility with other mods!